Downward Spiral: The Addiction Board Game

 Downward Spiral is a sole survivor board game.
 This means, there’s only one person left at the end.
 This board game is meant to be played in a group, making it useful for recovery community treatment programs or group therapy.
 Players roll dice and move across the board.
 They risk landing on spaces that require them to draw cards.
 The cards are filled with problems related to family, health, friendships, finances, legal status, and self-esteem.

 The objective is to make it to the end without losing all of your financial or social resources as a result of substance abuse.
 The longer you stay alive, the more difficult the challenges become.
-The game uses evocative descriptions, facts, and quotes to emphasize the points made throughout the game.
-At the end, the group is meant to have a discussion about all of the issues raised during the course of the game.
-The prevention model of the game is similar, only it’s geared toward college students instead of current addicts.
+The game uses evocative descriptions, facts, and quotes.
+These emphasize the points made throughout the game.
+At the end, the group is meant to have a discussion about all of the issues raised.
+The prevention model of the game is similar.
+Only the prevention one is geared toward college students instead of current addicts.

 Whereas the traditional Monopoly board spaces are places and utilities, in Downward Spiral the boxes all correspond to cards to be drawn.
 These are labeled Self, Health, Opportunity, Financial/Legal, and Social.
 As an example, a card states a scenario, such as: “You aren’t invited to your sister’s wedding because your family is afraid that you will show up high on drugs again.
 Lose 4 Personal Satisfaction points.
 Lose 2 Family points,” followed by a relevant quote.
-There are also spaces on the board marker with skulls, where the player can die from his drug use.
+There are also spaces on the board marker with skulls.
+This is where the player can die from his drug use.